Freedom to speak up - employer actions

 Understanding intelligence

 It is important to work closely with relevant parts of your organisation to better understand how effective local arrangements are in fostering a positive raising concerns culture.
-HR teams will find it beneficial to forge strong links with their Freedom to Speak Up Guardian and wider management teams, to understand areas of concern and identify actions for improvement.
-Working in partnership with local trade unions and communication teams will be helpful to ensure all workers understand how to raise concerns they have, and the responsibility of managers to ensure they have a platform where concerns are listened to and responded to in an effective and timely manner.
+HR teams will find it beneficial to forge strong links with their Freedom to Speak Up Guardian and wider management teams to understand areas of concern and identify actions for improvement.
+Working in partnership with local trade unions and communication teams will be helpful to ensure all workers understand how to raise concerns they have, and the responsibility of managers is to ensure they have a platform where concerns are listened to and responded to in an effective and timely manner.

 Training

 Mandatory training should be provided to all staff so that they understand the organisation's policy and local arrangements.
-It should also be provided to those with responsibility for handling concerns so they feel confident and equipped to handle issues effectively.
+It should also be provided to those with responsibility for handling concerns, so they feel confident and equipped to handle issues effectively.
 It is good practice to include the handling of concerns raised as part of any disciplinary and grievance training.

 Health Education England (HEE) provides an online training package on raising and handling concerns in the NHS.
 The training package was produced in partnership with Protect (formerly Public Concern at Work) and can be used by staff and managers.